THE versatile Louis Herbert has received the TAC Cup coaches’ award as the most influential opposition player each week.

-In a tough season, the Rebels won two games this season mostly sporting an inexperienced and largely bottom-age playing group.
+In a hard season the Rebels won two games this year mostly sporting an inexperienced and largely bottom-age playing group.

-Meanwhile, the TAC Cup celebrated an historic four-way tie in Morrish Medal honours.
+Meanwhile the TAC Cup celebrated a historic four-way tie in Morrish Medal honours.

 This comes one week after the Victorian Football League’ JJ Liston Trophy was shared by three players, including North Ballarat’s Steve Clifton.